Duart Castle

 Isle of Mull Hotel & Spa.
 Craignure, Isle of Mull, PA65 6BB.
 10-minute drive.

 This is one of Mull’s most luxurious destinations.
-The hotel features a superb restaurant that serves local produce, sumptuous rooms ranging from classic double to indulgent suites complete with hot tub, and a spa with a swimming pool and massage treatment rooms.
+The hotel features a superb restaurant that serves local produce, sumptuous rooms ranging from classic doubles to indulgent suites complete with hot tubs, and a spa with a swimming pool and massage treatment rooms.

 Sir William Black Lighthouse.
 PA64 6AP, Mull.
 9-minute walk.